pougetat/Deca-Compiler/README.md

 }
 ```

-Here is another sample deca program with classes:
+Sample deca program with classes :

 ```
 class A {